-- 9. If necessary, add SAE 20-20W motor oil through the breather hole to fill the brake level with the bottom of the check plug hole. - 10.
-Install both the breather and the check plug.
+- 9. If necessary, add Mobilfluid 424,or equivalent, through the breather hole to fill the brake level to the bottom of the check plug hole. - 10.
+Install both the breather and the check plugs.

-Check Boom Hoist Lubricant Level (Model PD12C)
+Check Boom Hoist Lubricant Level (Braden Model PD12C)

-NOTE: Two different model boom hoists have been used on the Model 4411.
-Before performing any maintenance on the hoist gearbox, verify the type of hoist that is installed.
-Model 1250W hoist uses a plug in the center of the drum to check the lubricant level (Figure 6-46).
-Model PD12C hoist uses a sight gauge to check lubricant level (Figure 6-48).
+NOTE: Two different model boom hoists have been used on the Model 4409-2.
+Before performing any maintenance on the hoist gearbox, verify which hoist is installed.
+Tulsa Model 1250C hoists use a plug in the center of the drum to check the lubricant level (Figure 6-55).
+Braden Model PD12C hoists use a sight gauge to check lubricant level (Figure 6-57).

-- Lower the boom to its lowest position.
-1. - 2.
-Engage the parking brake and shutoff the engine. - Clean the lubricant level sight gauge (Figure 6-48). - Using a mirror, and light if needed, check the lubricant level in the sight gauge.
-Lubricant must be visible in the sight gauge. - If lubricant must be added, rotate the hoist drum until the drain/fill plug is visible in the access hole aligned with the level sight gauge.
-Clean around the drain/fill and then remove the plug.
-Add recommended lubricant through the plug hole until it exits the fill plug hole.
+- 1. Lower the boom to its lowest position. - 2.
+Engage the parking brake and shutoff the engine.

+- 3. Clean the lubricant level sight gauge (Figure 6-57). - 4.
+Using a mirror, and light if needed, check the lubricant level in the sight gauge.
+Lubricant must be visible in the sight gauge. - 5.
+If lubricant must be added, rotate the hoist drum until the drain/fill plug is visible in the access hole aligned with the level sight gauge.
+Clean around the drain/fill and then remove it.
+Add recommended lubricant (see Lubricants and Capacities, page 8-1) through the plug hole until it exits the fill plug hole.
 Install the plug.

+Braden Gearbox Sight Gauge and Fill Plug.

 Failure to use the proper type and viscosity of planetary gear oil may contribute to intermittent brake clutch slippage which could result in property damage, severe personal injury or death.
 Some gear lubricants contain large amounts of EP (extreme pressure) and anti-friction additives which may contribute to brake clutch slippage and damage to brake friction discs and seals.
 Oil viscosity with regard to ambient temperature is also critical to reliable brake clutch operation.
 Tests have indicated that excessively heavy or thick gear oil may contribute to intermittent brake clutch slippage.
 Make certain that the gear oil viscosity in the hoist is correct for prevailing ambient temperature.

-NOTE: You must read and understand the warnings and basic safety rules, found in Section 2 of this manual, before performing any operation or maintenance procedures.
+NOTE: You must read and understand the warnings and basic safety rules, found in Safety Information, page 2-1 of this manual, before performing any operation or maintenance procedures.